Donjella/assignment-2-CSA/readme.md

 ### Choice 3 - List Students

-3 separate tables will be printed showing student name, ID, age containing in their respective classroom(Individual classroom is contained in each table)
+3 separate tables for 3 individual classrooms will be printed showing students enrolled in their respective classrooms with the student's name, ID, and age shown in the table.

 ![screenshot for list students](docs/screenshots/list_students.png)